 Once the communication and the supporting documentation have been forwarded to the Party concerned, they will be posted on the web site, without any amendments or editorial intervention.
 Publication on the web site is intended to facilitate access of the public to information relating to Parties’ compliance with the Convention and does not imply endorsement of the content by the Committee or by the UNECE.

-The secretariat will routinely notify anyone wishing to receive notifications of new communications, after these have been deemed admissible and forwarded to the Party concerned, either by sending the communication itself or by providing a web link to it (ECE/ MP.PP/C.1/2008/8 para.
-40).
+The secretariat will routinely notify anyone wishing to receive notifications of new communications, after these have been deemed admissible and forwarded to the Party concerned, either by sending the communication itself or by providing a web link to it.

 Communications determined to be inadmissible are not posted on the web site but are available from the secretariat upon request.